svermeulen/vim-yoink/README.md

 ## Other Notes

+* Yoink will only add to the history when a yank occurs on the default register.
+If you explicitly name a register for a yank it will not be recorded
 * If you want to add to the yank history from your own vimscript code, you can do this by calling `yoink#manualYank`